 Ironically, when it comes to network security, this same adaptation doesn’t always occur.
 Instead of adapting to the threat landscape of today, many companies continue to use technologies that can be likened to leaving your front door unlocked.
 Case in point – remote access using Microsoft’s Remote Desktop Protocol (RDP).
 To explain, RDP is a protocol used to remotely access computers and servers.
 It is extremely easy to use and offers much in the way of functionality.
 For these reasons and more, RDP has been a fan favorite of users and IT personnel for decades.
-So why should you stop using RDP?
+So why should you stop using Remote Desktop Protocol?

 Risks of RDP

-Despite the conveniences of RDP, under certain circumstances it has become increasingly unsecure.
+Despite the conveniences of Remote Desktop Protocol, under certain circumstances it has become increasingly unsecure.
 How so?
 When RDP is configured to allow access from anywhere on the internet, it becomes highly susceptible to attacks.
 Hackers all over the world are constantly scanning the internet looking for devices configured for RDP.
 Once found, they will use tools to try and crack or break into your system.
 One example that is very common is the use of brute force utilities.
 This program can guess thousands of password possibilities every minute and typically it is only a matter of time before a password is “cracked.”

 Recommendation: Stop using RDP

 Ultimately, act in some way…do something!
 Ignoring this growing threat could be devastating for your network and business.
 The lesson to take away from this is that threats are constantly evolving and we must adapt.
-If you have questions or concerns, let us know – we’re always here to help.